 DBLOGIN to log into that PDB, and

 FLUSH SEQUENCE command.

-It is recommended that you use the same schema in each PDB, so that it works with the
+It is recommended that you use the same schema in each PDB, so that it

 GGSCHEMA GLOBALS parameter file.
 Here is an example: